Abstha002/lspp60dayschallenge/README.md

 Each day’s work is organized in a dedicated folder (e.g., `Day1`, `Day13`) with scripts, notebooks, and outputs.

 ## About the Challenge, Leapfrog, and LSPP
 The **60-Day Learning 2025 Challenge** is a personal initiative to accelerate my growth in cutting-edge technologies, inspired by the Leapfrog Student Partnership Program (LSPP).
 LSPP, offered by Leapfrog, a leading technology company in Nepal, empowers students like me to gain practical skills, collaborate with a global community, and compete for top 60 recognition.
 Leapfrog is renowned for its innovative software solutions and commitment to nurturing talent, providing a platform to explore AI/ML, DevOps, AWS, and Docker—fields critical for modern tech careers.
-This challenge, spanning from May 31, 2025, to [End Date, e.g., July 29, 2025], is my journey to build a portfolio, network on X, and prepare for internships, all while contributing to the LSPP community under the guidance of @lftechnology.
+This challenge, spanning from june 1, 2025, to [End Date, e.g., July 30, 2025], is my journey to build a portfolio, network on X, and prepare for internships, all while contributing to the LSPP community under the guidance of @lftechnology.

 ## Learning Journey
 ### Key Milestones